dirkcgrunwald/zero-to-jupyterhub-microk8s/basic-with-nfs-volumes/README.md

 NAME        STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE claim-try   Bound    pvc-88ddd225-2fec-4354-b9ce-c8c7a62d6f10   512Mi      RWO            nfs            40s
 ```
-Although the volume appears to be limited in size, there doesn't appear to be actual storage quotas, meaning one user can suck up all the storage.
+Although the volume appears to be limited in size, there don't appear to be actual storage quotas, meaning one user can suck up all the storage.

 ## Using shared volumes

-It's also possible to create additional volumes and then share them between users. he file (z2jh-config-with-shared-nfs.yaml)[z2jh-config-with-shared-nfs.yaml] changes the storage allocation information to mount a single PVC called `jupyterhub-shared-volume` at location `$HOME/shared/example`.
+It's also possible to create additional volumes and then share them between users.
+The file [z2jh-config-with-shared-nfs.yaml](z2jh-config-with-shared-nfs.yaml) changes the storage allocation information to mount a single PVC called `jupyterhub-shared-volume` at location `$HOME/shared/example`.
+The shared volume needs to be created before you try to mount it or users will hang waiting for the volume to be available.

 This configuration isn't that useful but can serve as the basis for a more robust setup.

 First, create the volume:
 ```